in28minutes/learning-paths-cloud-and-devops/architect/3-setting-up-app-architecture.md

 ### Video Editing Guidelines

+- VIDEO EDITING: We would need to REMOVE a couple of minutes at the start of the conversation at 01:00
 - Thumbnail:NOT NEEDED
 - Video Title: Become an Architect - 3 - Application Architecture
 - TOC